napatech/dpdk/ntacc_readme.md

 KeyList[KeySet=3;KeyType=KT3;color=305419896;tag=port0]=(0x0A0000019F140606)
 assign[priority=1;Descriptor=DYN3,length=22,colorbits=32;streamid=0;tag=port0]=(InnerLayer3Protocol==IPV4) and TunnelType==EoMPLS and port==0 and Key(KDEF3)==3
 ```
-The string "TunnelType==EoMPLS" is now embedded into to the NTPL filter expression, and the resulting filter is changed to a ethernet over MPLS filter matching the inner layer3 protocol.
+The string "TunnelType==EoMPLS" is now embedded into to the NTPL filter expression, and the resulting filter is changed to an ethernet over MPLS filter matching the inner layer3 protocol.

 #### tunnel
-This tells the driver whether the following rte_flow filter items should be inner or outer filter items
+This tells the driver whether the following rte_flow filter items should be inner or outer filter items.

 In the above example, tunnel=RTE_FLOW_NTPL_TUNNEL, which makes the filter an inner layer3 filter.
-If tunnel=RTE_FLOW_NTPL_NO_TUNNEL, the filter is now a outer layer3 filter.
+If tunnel=RTE_FLOW_NTPL_NO_TUNNEL, the filter is now an outer layer3 filter.
 ```
 KeyType[name=KT3;Access=partial;Bank=0;colorinfo=true;tag=port0]={64}
 KeyDef[name=KDEF3;KeyType=KT3;tag=port0]=(Layer3Header[12]/64)